 - live in other types of federally funded housing, including, among others, certain housing programs for seniors, people with disabilities, people with HIV/AIDS, and people at risk of homelessness.

-- The National Low-Income Housing Coalition has constructed a searchable database of many (but not all) of the properties covered by the CARES Act.
+- The National Low Income Housing Coalition has constructed a searchable database of many (but not all) of the properties covered by the CARES Act.

 After July 25, covered landlords who want to evict a tenant for nonpayment of rent must first serve the tenant with a notice giving the tenant 30 days to vacate.
 The CARES Act states that a landlord may not “require the tenant to vacate” the property until 30 days after giving the tenant a notice to vacate.
 In New Jersey, a landlord may not require a tenant to leave his or her home except through a court proceeding.
 Under the CARES Act, therefore, a covered landlord must give New Jersey tenants 30 days’ notice before such a court proceeding.
-In any case, a lockout cannot happen until the moratorium under Executive Order 106 is lifted.
+In any case, a lockout cannot happen until the moratorium under the state order is lifted.

 As noted above, the CARES Act ban on eviction filings by covered landlords expired on July 25.
 Tenants should know, however, that the CARES Act also prohibited covered landlords from charging fees (such as late fees or attorney’s fees) related to nonpayment of rent between March 27 and July 25.
 Tenants in covered properties do not owe such fees.